introcompling/introcompling.github.io/README.md

 We will meet on Tuesdays at 5-6:30pm in [Latimer 105](https://goo.gl/maps/Pm1BaTQLF4zWsKRV9).
 <br>
-We will also hold office hours on Fridays at 1-3pm in [the Linguistics Lounge (Dwinelle 1202)](https://goo.gl/maps/ijwJZkd7UjrLRtNU7).
+We will also hold hybrid office hours on Fridays at 1-3pm.
+You may attend in-person in [the Linguistics Lounge (Dwinelle 1202)](https://goo.gl/maps/ijwJZkd7UjrLRtNU7), or remotely through the class Discord.
 ## Calendar
 {% for module in site.modules %}
 {{ module }}